Ludwik Konopko

-Ludwik Konopko (born December 7, 1970 in Lviv) is a Polish guitarist, composer, and arranger.
+Ludwik Konopko (7 December 1970 – 6 July 2024) was a Polish guitarist, composer, and arranger.
 His guitar music incorporates elements of blues, jazz, flamenco, and world music.
-He is the leader of the ZOA Band and a member of the Pilar group.
-He also collaborates with the well-recognized Polish flamenco group Que Passa.
+He was the leader of the ZOA Band and a member of the Pilar group.
+He also collaborated with the well-recognized Polish flamenco group Que Passa.
 Earlier, he was a leader of Acoustic Travel Band and a co-founder of the Cocotier band.
-Ludwik Konopko is a multi-competition finalist, and his independently produced records, covering mostly his own compositions, were sold in tens of thousands of copies.
+Konopko was a multi-competition finalist, and his independently produced records, covering mostly his own compositions, were sold in tens of thousands of copies.